trike33/vector_labs_sqli/README.md

     Windows: Download the installer from the official MySQL website.

 After installation, ensure the MySQL service is running with `sudo service mysql status`.
-After the installation, you can connecto to the database with `sudo mysql`.
+Then, you can connecto to the database with `sudo mysql`.
 Once inside the MySQL(`mysql>`) shell you can create your custom user with `CREATE USER 'accesspoint'@'localhost' IDENTIFIED BY 'toor';` give it all privileges `GRANT ALL PRIVILEGES ON *.* TO 'accesspoint'@'localhost' WITH GRANT OPTION;` finally apply the changes `FLUSH PRIVILEGES;`.
 To exit the shell simply type `exit`.

 Optionally, if you also want to enable MySQL's own query log (which would log every single query from all connections), you would need to edit the MySQL configuration file (usually `/etc/mysql/my.cnf` or a file inside `/etc/mysql/mysql.conf.d/`) and add these lines under the `[mysqld]` section: